 Healthy Makeup Introduces Limited-Edition Eight High-Pigment Lily Lolo Smoke & Mirrors Eye Palette

-Auckland, NZ, 2022-Jun-05 — /EPR Network/ — Healthy Makeup has introduced vegan-certified limited-edition eight high-pigmented Lily Lolo Smoke & Mirror Eye Palette for the people of New Zealand.
-Healthy Makeup is famous for bringing natural products or mineral makeup from famous brands like Lily Lolo and Zao Make-up to the people of New Zealand.
-The company says that this limited-edition palette contains 8 high pigments that will provide you with the look you desire.
+Auckland, NZ, 2022-Jun-10 — /EPR Network/ — Healthy Makeup is known to offer natural products from renowned brands like Lily Lolo and Zao Make-up, and now introduces vegan-certified non-comedogenic Lily Lolo Finishing Powder.
+These products are absolutely safe for your face and are suitable for all skin-types.
+They are oil-free products and hence are great for preventing acne and pimples as they do not clog the pores.

-Lily Lolo is a trusted England-based company that manufactures mineral makeup products and believes in maintaining healthy skin along with great looks.
-They informed us about all the eight high pigments and what they will include.
-They said that their Reflection collection would have matte and ivory, Looking Glass would contain shimmer and nude peach, and Illusion would have matte and baby pink.
-Their Myth collection will be in warm and caramel brown, Silhouette in warm mushroom grey or brown and Hocus Pocus will have a sheen and gunmetal grey.
-Their Intrigue collection will be in sheen and slate black, and Deception will have sparkle grey and black.
-Their product will be vegan-friendly, which means there will be no animal products in them.
-They contain some beneficial ingredients like jojoba seed oil, argan kernel oil, pomegranate seed oil and manuka oil.
-They also contain sodium hyaluronate, among many other essential ingredients.
+Clogged pores in your face result in blackheads, whiteheads and acne and non-comedogenic finishing powder from Lily Lolo that would ensure that your pores are not clogged.
+They also prevent skin breakout due to clogged pores.
+There are many advantages of this product such as making your make-up long-lasting and have a silky soft finish.
+It will minimise imperfections, provide a matte or luminous finish and correct fine lines.
+It can lighten overdone makeup and provide a picture-perfect look.
+The Lily Lolo Finishing Powder is an excellent option for a perfect matte, luminous or silky finish, as you choose.
+The company says that they have many options in these products that you can choose from according to your need.
+First and foremost, the most significant advantage is that these are non-comedogenic, hence an excellent product for skin.
+Next, they are vegan-friendly and made of a natural formulation.
+These have lightweight and are great in diminishing fine lines and imperfections.
+They provide durability of makeup and instantly provide a fresh look for dull skin.
+They come in an attractive package that ensures no spills and mess and is oil-free and thus suitable for all skin types.

-The vegan-certified limited-edition eight high-pigmented Lily Lolo Smoke & Mirror Eye Palette, offered through Healthy Makeup in New Zealand, will be available from 03rd June 2022.
+The non-comedogenic Lily Lolo Finishing Powder offered through Healthy Makeup in New Zealand will be available from 09th May 2022.

-Healthy Makeup is a popular platform that brings natural or mineral make-up from famous and trusted brands like Lily Lolo and Zao Make-up to the people of New Zealand at easy payments.
-They said that their prime objective is to provide healthy skin to the people without having them to compromise on their love for make-up.
-They informed us that they are always looking for some excellent product that not only ranges high in quality but is also safe to apply on the face or skin.
-They are made up of ingredients that are not harmful to your skin and face.
-You can purchase these safe and high-pigmented limited edition products, if you want, in four fortnightly payments, from their website
+They provide option in flawless matte is an excellent product for oily skin and have oil-absorbing properties and are perfect to be applied as a base before your foundation.
+The other one is Silk Finishing Powder that provides a natural dewy glow and ensures a silky finish for your makeup.
+The third one is a Flawless Silk that has a touch of tint and will help in perfectly brightening a sallow looking skin tone and will enhance beauty.
+You can get these products from the website of Healthy Makeup.

 About Them